simpleanalytics/blog/_posts/2022-03-17-google-to-sunset-universal-analytics-in-2023.md

 title_html: Google to sunset<br />Universal Analytics in 2023
 author_slug: iron
 author: Iron Brands
-excerpt: "Google Analytics is sunsetting Universal Analytics in favor of GA4, but how privacy-friendly is GA4?"
+excerpt: "Google Analytics to sunset Universal Analytics in favor of GA4, but how privacy-friendly is GA4?"
 image: https://assets.simpleanalytics.com/blog/socials/google-kill-universal-analytics.png
 lang: en
 ---

-[Google just announced](https://blog.google/products/marketingplatform/analytics/prepare-for-future-with-google-analytics-4/) that it will phase out Universal Analytics in favor of G4 Analytics on July 1, 2023.
+[Google just announced](https://blog.google/products/marketingplatform/analytics/prepare-for-future-with-google-analytics-4/) that it will sunset Universal Analytics in favor of G4 Analytics.
+This is a huge blow for marketeers that have relied on the current version for a long time.
+Is this the right time to switch or is G4 Aanltyics worth it?

+It will begin to sunset universal analytics on July 1, 2023.
 This means that from this date, Universal Analytics will stop processing new hits.
 Universal Analytics 360 properties will still be available until October 1, 2023.

 After that, you are only able to access your data in Universal Analytics for six months.

-## Why is Google switching to G4 Analytics?
+## Why is Google to sunset Universal Analytics?

 In the announcement, Google states that G4 Analytics is "the new standard" in today's challenging business environment.